RMC-AIvsAI/CyMARL-CommFormer/README.md

-# CyMARL: A MARL extension of CybORG
+## Overview

-CyMARL is a [PyMARL](https://github.com/oxwhirl/pymarl) environment that extends [CAGE Challenge 2](https://github.com/cage-challenge/cage-challenge-2) for cooperative multi-agent reinforcement learning.
-This repository is adapted from [PyMARL2](https://github.com/hijkzzz/pymarl2/) and [CybORG v3.1](https://github.com/cage-challenge/CybORG/tree/dd586a39b129fb21b7ef4c15d388ad809f24882f).
+This codebase adapts 2 libraries: CyMARL and DIAL to train Multiple Agents in Autonomous Cyber Operations (CybORG).
+Collectively will be called CyMARL.
+More information can be found in the respective library folders: [CyMARL](pymarl2/) and [DIAL](pycomm/).

 ## Installation instructions
-CyMARL has been tested using Windows 10.
+Codebase has been tested using Windows 10 and Windows 11.
 To install, begin with a new Anaconda environment following these steps:
 ```
 conda create -n cymarl python=3.9 -y
 conda activate cymarl
 # get pytorch
 pip install torch==1.8.2 torchvision==0.9.2 torchaudio===0.8.2 --extra-index-url https://download.pytorch.org/whl/lts/1.8/cu111

-# install CyMARL (includes PyMARL and CybORG)
+# install CyMARL and DIAL (includes PyMARL, DIAL and CybORG)
 cd "path/to/cymarl/"
 pip install -e ./
 # install SMAC dependencies